 One of the key strengths of studying in ADTP is that students can customize their education pathways by choosing one of Sunway University’s transfer arrangements of 1+3, 2+2 or 3+1* years.
-Students are able to transfer their credits to the university of their choice where they will specialize in their chosen field.
+Students are able to transfer their credits to a university of their choice where they will specialize in their chosen field.